vishalkhoje/vishalkhoje/README.md

  <br/>

-- 🔭 I’m currently working on `ReactJs`
+- 🔭 I’m currently working on `ReactJs, React Query, NodeJs, TYPEORM, Posrgresql and AWS`
 - 🌱 I’m currently learning `Next.js and TailwindCss`
 - 👯 I’m looking to collaborate with `OpenMined`
 - 🤔 I’m looking for help with `Huggingface Transformers` and `Competitive Programming`